Who we are funded by

 - To create new opportunities for work

-Our Community Grants 4 project completed in April 2019, these statistics show just how successful it was.
+Our Community Grants 5 project has been going since April 2019, these statistics show just how successful it currently is:

-More than 3000 people benefited from Community Grants funding
+More than 1700 people have benefited from Community Grants funding